roozbehR/MovieBook/README.md

 Clicking on this will take us to the user profile.

-Here you will see an image of the user, a follow button and several tabs.
+Here you will see an image of the user, a follow button, number of followers, and several tabs.
 The tabs show:
-- Favourite Movies
+- Favourite Movies, based on 5-star rating reviews
-- Review
-- Recent Activity
+- Reviews
-- Profile Info
+- Comments

 An example of a user profile is below:
 ![User Profile](documentationImages/profiles/profile.png)